-Our compensation committee, which currently consists of three directors, establishes executive compensation policies consistent with the Company's objectives and stockholder interests.
+Our compensation committee, which currently consists of three directors, establishes executive compensation policies consistent with the company's objectives and stockholder interests.
+The committee met one time in 2018 and has a charter which is reviewed annually.
 Our compensation committee also reviews the performance of our executive officers and establishes, adjusts and awards compensation, including incentive-based compensation, as more fully discussed below.
 In addition, our compensation committee generally is responsible for:

-- establishing and periodically reviewing our compensation philosophy and the adequacy of compensation plans and programs for our directors, executive officers and other employees; - overseeing our compensation plans, including the establishment of performance goals under the Company's incentive compensation arrangements and the review of performance against those goals in determining incentive award payouts; - overseeing our executive employment contracts, special retirement benefits, severance, change in control arrangements and/or similar plans; - · acting as administrator of any Company stock option plans; and - overseeing the outside consultant, if any, engaged by the compensation committee.
+- establishing and periodically reviewing our compensation philosophy and the adequacy of compensation plans and programs for our directors, executive officers and other employees; - overseeing our compensation plans, including the establishment of performance goals under the company's incentive compensation arrangements and the review of performance against those goals in determining incentive award payouts; - overseeing our executive employment contracts, special retirement benefits, severance, change in control arrangements and/or similar plans; - · acting as administrator of any company stock option plans; and - overseeing the outside consultant, if any, engaged by the compensation committee.

 Our compensation committee periodically reviews the compensation paid to our non-employee directors and the principles upon which their compensation is determined.
-The compensation committee also periodically reports to the board on how our non-employee director compensation practices compare with those of other similarly situated public corporations and, if the compensation committee deems it appropriate, recommends changes to our director compensation practices to our Board of Directors for approval.
+The compensation committee also periodically reports to the board on how our non-employee director compensation practices compare with those of other similarly situated public corporations and, if the compensation committee deems it appropriate, recommends changes to our director compensation practices to our board for approval.

 Outside consulting firms retained by our compensation committee and management also will, if requested, provide assistance to the compensation committee in making its compensation-related decisions.
-The Compensation Committee met one time during fiscal year 2018.